Bryan Adams: Early life and family

 Bryan Guy Adams was born on November 5, 1959, in Kingston, Ontario.
 He is the son of Elizabeth Jane (née Watson) and Conrad J. Adams, an English couple who emigrated to Canada from Plymouth, South West England in the 1950s.
 One of his grandmothers was from Malta, as was one of his great-grandmothers.
-His father was a British Army officer who joined the Canadian Army then worked as a United Nations peacekeeping observer and Canadian foreign service diplomat.
+His father was a British Army officer who joined the Canadian Army, later working as a United Nations peacekeeping observer and Canadian foreign service diplomat.

 Adams travelled with his parents to a diplomatic posting in Lisbon, where he attended St. Columban's School.
 At various points, he and his family also resided in Israel, Japan, South Korea, and the United Kingdom.
 Raised in Ottawa, he attended Colonel By Secondary School in the Beacon Hill neighbourhood of Ottawa.

 Adams bought his first electric guitar at the age of 10 in Reading, an Italian brand from Gherson, based on a Fender Stratocaster.
 In an interview with music magazine Guitar World, Adams said:

 I bought an imitation Les Paul at a Five and Dime store in Ottawa, Canada, in 1971. ...
 Before that, I had an imitation Strat which I bought in Reading, England in 1970.
 It felt real at the time to have a Les Paul, even though I'm a massive Ritchie Blackmore fan – still am.
 I was heavily into Humble Pie's Rockin' the Fillmore album at the time, and both Peter Frampton and Steve Marriott were on Les Pauls.
 It's rock guitar heaven, that album.

 During his childhood, Adams was sent to a psychiatrist because he was not getting along with his parents.
 According to Adams, the psychiatrist told him that there was nothing wrong with him and that his parents needed psychiatric help.

 In 1974, Adams, his mother, and his younger brother Bruce moved to North Vancouver while his father was posted abroad.
 While there, he attended Argyle Secondary School and Sutherland Secondary School.

 Adams dropped out of school at age 15.
 He has said that his worst period of drug and alcohol abuse occurred before his 16th birthday.
 Once, after Adams had been arrested and thrown in jail, a sergeant said, "Your mum's come to pick you up, and when you go out there I want you to go and look at her and see how unhappy you are making her."
 Adams states that he went outside, looked at his mother, and thought, "Oh yeah, I can't do this to her anymore."
 Adams attributes the pockmarks on his face to his drug use.

 Adams did not see his father for a period of 12 years following his parents' divorce.
 He later reconciled with him.